The upscaler.video Codec Support Dataset

 - Binary Support: Tests

-isConfigSupported()only; does not measure decode/encode performance - Time Sensitivity: Browser support evolves; data reflects 2026-01 snapshot
+isConfigSupported()only; does not measure actual encode/decode performance or quality - Time Sensitivity: Browser support evolves; data reflects snapshot from collection period

 - Rare Combinations: Some browser/OS pairs (e.g., Safari+Linux) have <50 samples